What is a Layer 0 Blockchain?

 L0 protocols cannot process transactions by themselves.
 That is a role performed by the main chain and various sidechains built on the blockchain.
 Scalability on an L0 thus means adding more independent blockchains and applications to the network.
 Each one operates independently of the others, which ensures one blockchain is not slowed down by activity on another.

-What are some Layer 0 Blockchain Projects?
+What are Some Layer 0 Blockchain Projects?

 The three most popular Layer 0s are Cosmos, Polkadot and Avalanche.